aakash232/rag-pulse/README.md

 ## Why this is new

-The math is borrowed — Grofsky 2025 time-decay for staleness, standard NLI for contradiction, HDBSCAN for clustering, conformal prediction for calibration.
+The math is inspired — Grofsky 2025 time-decay for staleness, standard NLI for contradiction, HDBSCAN for clustering, conformal prediction for calibration.
 The **form factor is novel**: a vector-store-agnostic scanner that produces a corpus health report and a navigable dashboard.

 The visual language for "what does corpus health look like" is unclaimed territory. pulse-scan treats it as a first-class deliverable, not an afterthought.

 It runs entirely on your infrastructure.
 No data leaves your environment.
-Cost is bounded and predictable (~$6–10/month for weekly scans of a 50k-chunk corpus on AWS spot).

 ---